What else might gay guys want to know about sex and HIV transmission?

 How can I have the sex that I want if there are so many ways to transmit HIV and other STIs?

 It depends on the sex you want.
 Some kinds of sex are really important to some guys, and less so to others.
-We all deserve to have the sex we want, and there are lots of sexual health strategies guys can use and combine to stay healthy such as condoms, PrEP, PEP and undetectable viral load.
+We all deserve to have the sex we want, and there are lots of sexual health strategies guys can use and combine to stay healthy such as PrEP, PEP and undetectable viral load, which can be used to allow you to have anal sex without anxiety about HIV, and condoms which can be used and combined with other strategies to stop HIV and STIs from getting passed on.

 It’s always a good idea to know what your options are and how you plan to use them with your hookups or dates.
 Check out our looking out for yourself section to sort out what that might look like for you.

-So what kind of sexy stuff can I do that doesn’t have any chance of HIV transmission?
+What kinds of things can I do that have no chance of HIV transmission?

 There’s also lots of things guys find sexy that are more mental than physical.
 Roleplaying, exhibitionism, voyeurism, dressing up, bondage, leather and rubber, and all sorts of other kinks don’t always involve activities with bodily fluids, though they may include that, too.
 For rougher play that may include breaking the skin, remember that blood can transmit HIV.

-Remember that not all of these things are free of the possibility of STI transmission.
-Some STIs are transmitted when infected skin touches on somebody else’s skin.
+Not all of these things are free of the possibility of STI transmission.
+Some STIs are transmitted when infected skin touches on somebody else’s skin, like syphilis, or mpox.
 Others can be prevented by using a condom to prevent fluids from transmitting infections.
-If a guy has an STI, this can also increases the risk of HIV transmission.
+In some cases, if a guy has an STI, it can also increases the chance of HIV transmission.
 Read up on STIs to learn more about how to protect yourself, and get tested for STIs often.

 I’m HIV-negative and I’m hooking up with or dating a guy who says he’s HIV-positive — if I have sex with him, does that mean I am going to acquire HIV?